FLECT-DEV-TEAM/amazon-chime-sdk-js/guides/11_Priority_Based_Downlink_Policy.md

 Under constrained networks where simulcast is in use, `VideoPriorityBasedPolicy` may lower the resolution of remote video sources, starting with the lowest priority sources.
 All video sources are separeted into multiple groups by different priorities.
 If all video sources within same priority group are at the lowest resolution possible, or simulcast is not being used, the policy may further pause video tiles until the network has recovered.
 Same operations will be repeated group by group, from priority lowest to highest.

+Video might be paused if a network event occurs.
+To configure the network event delays for the `VideoPriorityBasedPolicy`, use `VideoPriorityBasedPolicyConfig` to set network issue response delay and recovery delay factors in range 0-1.
+The first factor will be used to control the delays before reducing subscribed video bitrate, and the latter is for delays before starting to increase bitrates after a network event and delays between increasing video bitrates on each individual stream.

 A typical workflow to use this policy would be:

 1. When creating `meetingSession.configuration`, construct and set a `VideoPriorityBasedPolicy` object as the` videoDownlinkBandwidthPolicy`